“Teaching is carrying on your education in public”

 Much gratitude to all my friends and teachers in 2018 and beyond.

-PS – For a candid discussion of both my challenges and Dan’s – as well as a plunge into how I understand the healing dynamics of meditation – check out the recent 10% Happier podcast episode with Dan and myself, on iTunes or Spotify.
+PS – For a candid discussion of both my challenges and Dan’s – as well as a plunge into how I understand the healing dynamics of meditation – check out the 10% Happier podcast episode from December 12, 2017 with Dan and myself, via the 10% Happier Podcast page, iTunes or Spotify.